 UW-IT and collaborators on all three campuses continue to develop and support tools for teaching and learning:

-- Launched Canvas Learning Management System (LMS) on all three campuses in 2012-13, supporting 1,902 courses involving 36,634 students in Fall 2013.
+- Launched Canvas Learning Management System (LMS) on all three campuses in 2012–2013, supporting 1,902 courses involving 36,634 students in Fall 2013 (300 courses at UW Tacoma, 335 at UW Bothell, and 1,271 at UW Seattle).
 Inside Higher Ed featured the UW-IT efforts as a example of a successful LMS roll-out, hosting an hour-long webinar on the UW Canvas launch that featured members of the UW-IT Learning & Scholarlary Technologies team.

 - Produced videos to promote Canvas to faculty: an overview, and segments focused on using Canvas for collaboration and grading.